-Source: NHDES GIS Well and Water Supply Dataset (2019) updated for Year 3.
+Source: NHDES GIS Well and Water Supply Dataset (2019) updated for Year 4.

-Water supply in Pelham, both public and private, is dependent on groundwater.
-The Town's Well Ordinance and Land Use Regulations require a minimum protection radius from septic systems, stormwater systems, roadways, and property lines, and all new wells must be tested to meet water quality standards.
+The water supply in Pelham, both public and private, is dependent on groundwater.
+The Town's Well Ordinance and Land Use Regulations require a minimum protection radius from septic systems, stormwater systems, roadways, and property lines, and all new building wells must be tested to meet water quality standards.